Living Is Easy with Eyes Closed: Reception

 Stephen Farber of The Hollywood Reporter wrote that the film "offers a lovely evocation of Spain as well as a touching tribute to an unforgettable moment in time when the Beatles seemed to offer brand new possibilities".
 Dennis Harvey of Variety deemed the film to be a "leisurely, pleasing seriocomedy" about a middle-aged Beatles fanatic's quest in 1966 Spain.
-Javier Cortijo of Cinemanía rated the film 3½ out of 5 stars, underscoring as a veredict that "despite the thick accents, everything sounds crystal clear and the songs talk about us".
+Javier Cortijo of Cinemanía rated the film 3½ out of 5 stars, underscoring as a verdict that "despite the thick accents, everything sounds crystal clear and the songs talk about us".